ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/sm_lr_results_1_bmi_30_feature_grouped.png" width="900"/></p>

-### Linear Relationship Between Predictors and Target Variable
+### Assumptions #1: Linear Relationship Between Predictors and Target Variable
 #### BMI vs. Charges
 The linear relationship between BMI and charges is weak.
 But if you subgroup by smoking status, you can see that smokers' BMI have a strong linear relationship with charges (Pearson's of 0.8) while nonsmokers' BMI have basically no linear relationship with charges.
 As such, I will enginner a new feature: **[smoker\*bmi]**.
 This will remove the bmi of the nonsmokers, thus removing the data that does not have a linear relationship to the target.
 <p align="center">